Home / Blogs & Insights / MVP vs Full Product Development

 Skipping user discovery

-If you do not speak with users before building, you increase the chance of solving the wrong problem or solving the right problem in the wrong way.
+If you do not speak with users before building, you increase the risk of solving the wrong problem or solving the right problem in the wrong way.
+Early user discovery helps businesses understand pain points, priorities, buying behavior, and real workflow needs.
+Without that input, even a well-built MVP can miss the market.

 Launching without success metrics